How to open a China business bank account from Singapore

 Frequently asked questions

-1. Can I open a bank in China as a foreigner?
+1. Can I open a bank account in China as a foreigner?

 A: Foreign business owners can open a corporate bank account in China if they have an office or establishment in the country.
 They can choose from 3 types of bank accounts: Offshore Accounts (OSA), Non-Resident Accounts (NRA), and Free-Trade Non-Resident Account (FT-NRA).